This annual list of the best tax preparation franchises was revised and updated on February 24, 2022.

 Tax returns are a necessary evil, a much-resented annual chore that working people go through so that we can have public services.
-This has created an $11 billion industry in tackling taxes, employing nearly 260,000 people, in which franchising plays a small but significant part.
+This has created an $11 billion industry in tackling taxes, employing nearly 260,000 people in 129,000 businesses, in which franchising plays a small but significant part.

 While it’s possible to fill in tax forms without expert advice, getting the help of a professional is often far more cost effective, given the time that it takes to complete a return.
 It can also help in managing how much tax is paid, because these professionals understand the details of the system.
+The IRS issued over 100 million refunds on overpaid tax in 2020, and a professional can help their client avoid such overpayments in the first place or claw back the money lost.
 They’re able to simplify complex paperwork and processes, and to maximize refunds by identifying rules that work in a client’s favor.
 Because of this, many Americans seek help with their returns – of the 91% of tax returns filed electronically in 2019, more than half were completed by tax professionals.

 The COVID-19 pandemic caused problems for tax franchises during the 2020 tax filing season, as professionals were often unable to meet in person with clients.
-While this was disruptive, it was something that professionals found ways around, and a shift to more online meetings and electronic communication should allow business to continue relatively unscathed.
+While this was disruptive, it was something that professionals found ways around, and a shift to more online meetings and electronic communication allowed business to continue relatively unscathed.
+If anything, it accelerated existing trends toward electronic working methods which can make taxes run more efficiently.

 More damaging in the medium term is the economic downturn caused by the pandemic.
-The amount of work available to tax professionals is directly related to the state of the wider economy, and that means that things have been tougher over 2020-21, but that there’s light at the end of the tunnel.
-As vaccinations increase, restrictions ease, and government programs bolster the economy, the industry will benefit from an economic recovery over the next few years.
-It is expected to grow by 2.9% in 2021, leaving the industry stronger than in 2018, but not yet back to its pre-COVID peak.
+The amount of work available to tax professionals is directly related to the state of the wider economy, and that means that things became tougher during 2020-21.
+But the losses in revenue were less than the previous two years’ growth, leaving the industry in a far better state than many.
+As vaccinations increase, restrictions ease, and government programs bolster the economy, the industry is benefiting from an economic recovery.
+In 2021, it was already stronger than it had been pre-pandemic, and it is expected to grow by 3% in 2022.

 In the long term, tax preparation services face competition from cheaper electronic filing options.
-Tax businesses need to find ways to add value beyond the basics of completing a return, or to expand tax work into other services, to keep attracting customers as online tax filing becomes easier.
+This is already a competitive industry, and smoother online processes are heating up the fight for customers.
+Tax businesses need to find ways to add value beyond the basics of completing a return, or to develop tax work into other services, to keep attracting customers as online tax filing becomes easier and therefore more common.
+They will also need to move toward more online ways of working, to meet customer needs and current expectations.
+Free online tax filing services provide direct competition, and a franchise needs to add value that those services can’t.

 The range of services offered by each company on this list is essentially the same.
 What sets them apart is how far they’re each willing to go with price reductions and promotions, as well as guarantees of various kinds.
 Franchises can also distinguish themselves by catering to particular communities or business sectors, developing a specific customer or knowledge base.